iden3/docs/mkdocs/docs/protocol/onchain-credential-status.md

 ## Process ID field

 In the context of `OnChainCredentialStatus`, the `id` field can contain two additional optional parameters: `revocationNonce` and `contractAddress`.
-`revocationNonce` is a credential revocation `nonce`, while `contractAddress` is the address of a smart contract that holds public information of identity such as revocation trees and roots tree, etc. The `contractAddress` field is composed by two parts: `chainID` and `contractAddress`.
+`revocationNonce` is a credential revocation `nonce`, while `contractAddress` is the address of a smart contract that implements an on-chain issuer interface.
+The `contractAddress` field is composed by two parts: `chainID` and `contractAddress`.
 Use `chainID` to select the correct network.

 If `contractAddress` is not set, find the default contract address by parsing DID [extracting the on-chain issuer contract address](https://github.com/iden3/go-iden3-core/blob/014f51e92da5c0c89c95c31e42bfca1652d2ad14/did.go#L345-L354) and getting `chainID` from the DID network.
 Use the blockchain name, network and contract address from the DID to make on-chain revocation request.
 If the DID doesn't have a contract address inside and `contractAddress` parameter is empty, this VC document should be considered invalid.